adven12/Dragon_Jump/README.md

 ![image](https://github.com/adven12/Dragon_Jump/blob/master/Data/ImagesReadme/1.PNG)

 I used simple framework for the drawing.
-This source code doesn't have these files, so you can't run the project.
+Source code doesn't have these files, so you can't run the project.